ivansakov/micromobility-projects/Malmo_project/Prediction_model/README.md

 ## Prediction model

-- This Jupyter Notebook includes preparing the dataset for training machine learning models, training Random Forest Regressor, and LightGBM Regressor models.
+- The project involves the process of training and validating various machine learning models for predicting number of outcomming e-scooter trips in Malmo city.
+At this stage, we will use Random Forest and LightGBM models.